Last Updated: March 26, 2026

 Water Parameters

 In order to maintain optimal health and well-being, pearl oysters should have water with a pH level between 6 and 7, temperature ranging from 76°F to 82°F and hardness 5-15 dKH.
-Although these fish are able to adapt to different environments, changing conditions might be necessary for their survival if needed by monitoring the parameters of your aquarium’s water quality regularly.
+Although these fish are able to adapt to different environments, changing conditions is necessary for their survival if needed by monitoring the parameters of your aquarium’s water quality regularly.
 This will ensure that they stay healthy.

 Diet And Feeding